gunaprsd/gunaprsd.github.io/_posts/2020-05-30-retirement-savings.md

 | $< 59\frac{1}{2}$     | Yes/No       | No         | $(1 + 0.9 * (1-t_2) * g) * \mathbf{(1-t_1) * y}$  |

-### Lower Tax Bracket during Withdrawal
+### Lower Tax Bracket at Mature Withdrawal
 One straightforward upside is if you think you expect your tax rate to be lower during withdrawal than your current tax rate.
 Assuming you are making a qualified withdrawal during retirement, of course, contributing more is beneficial.
-But, how much more?
+But, how much?

 For instance, let's say the growth is $500\%$ growth over $30$years (That's not huge!
 It is approximately a $5.5\%$ YoY compound growth which is quite conservative).
 So $g=4$.
 Let's say you pay $35\%$ tax right now and expect to pay $15\%$ when you retire.
 If you invest USD $1000$ today, then
 * If you save elsewhere, it would grow to a take home of $(0.65 + 4 * 0.85) * 1000 = 4050$